x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/load-balancing.md

 From the perspective of the load balancer in this example, health is per-server and not per-protocol for the designated namespace.
 Administrators will have to choose which virtual directory they want to target for the health probe; we recommend that you choose a heavily used virtual directory.
 For example, if the majority of your users use Outlook on the web, then choose the Outlook on the web virtual directory in the health probe.

-As long as the Outlook on the web health probe response is healthy, the load balancer keeps the destination Mailbox server in the load balancing pool.
-However, if the Outlook on the web health probe fails for any reason, then the load balancer removes the destination Mailbox server from the load balancing pool for all requests associated with that namespace.
+As long as the Outlook on the web health probe response is healthy, the load balancer keeps the destination Mailbox server in the load-balancing pool.
+However, if the Outlook on the web health probe fails for any reason, then the load balancer removes the destination Mailbox server from the load-balancing pool for all requests associated with that namespace.
 This means that if the health probe fails, all client requests for that namespace is directed to another server, regardless of protocol.

  **Scenario B** Single namespace, no session affinity: Layer 7

 In this Layer 7 scenario, a single namespace, mail.contoso.com, is deployed for all the HTTP protocol clients.
 The load balancer doesn't maintain session affinity.
 Since the load balancer is configured for Layer 7, there's SSL termination and the load balancer knows the destination URL.

 We recommend this configuration for Exchange 2016 and Exchange 2019.
-The load balancer is configured to check the health of the destination Mailbox servers in the load balancing pool, and a health probe is configured on each virtual directory.
+The load balancer is configured to check the health of the destination Mailbox servers in the load-balancing pool, and a health probe is configured on each virtual directory.

-For example, as long as the Outlook on the web health probe response is healthy, the load balancer will keep the destination Mailbox server in the Outlook on the web load balancing pool.
-However, if the Outlook on the web health probe fails for any reason, then the load balancer removes the target Mailbox server from the load balancing pool for Outlook on the web requests.
+For example, as long as the Outlook on the web health probe response is healthy, the load balancer will keep the destination Mailbox server in the Outlook on the web load-balancing pool.
+However, if the Outlook on the web health probe fails for any reason, then the load balancer removes the target Mailbox server from the load-balancing pool for Outlook on the web requests.
 In this example, health is per-protocol, which means that if the health probe fails, only the affected client protocol is directed to another server.

  **Scenario C** Single namespace with session affinity, Layer 7

 In this Layer 7 scenario, a single namespace, mail.contoso.com, is deployed for all the HTTP protocol clients.
 Because the load balancer is configured for Layer 7, there is SSL termination and the load balancer knows the destination URL.
-The load balancer is also configured to check the health of the target Mailbox servers in the load balancing pool.
+The load balancer is also configured to check the health of the target Mailbox servers in the load-balancing pool.
 The health probe is configured on each virtual directory.

 However, enabling session affinity decreases capacity and utilization.
 This is because the more involved affinity options, cookie-based load balancing, or Secure Sockets Layer (SSL) session-ID, require more processing and resources.
-We recommend that you check with your vendor on how session affinity affects your load balancing scalability.
+We recommend that you check with your vendor on how session affinity affects your load-balancing scalability.

-As in the previous scenario, as long as the Outlook on the web health probe response is healthy, the load balancer keeps the destination Mailbox server in the Outlook on the web load balancing pool.
-However, if the Outlook on the web health probe fails for any reason, then the load balancer removes the target Mailbox server from the load balancing pool for Outlook on the web requests.
+As in the previous scenario, as long as the Outlook on the web health probe response is healthy, the load balancer keeps the destination Mailbox server in the Outlook on the web load-balancing pool.
+However, if the Outlook on the web health probe fails for any reason, then the load balancer removes the target Mailbox server from the load-balancing pool for Outlook on the web requests.
 Here, health is per-protocol, which means that if the health probe fails, only the affected client protocol is directed to another server.

  **Scenario D** Multiple namespaces and no session affinity

 This last scenario with multiple namespaces and no session affinity offers per-protocol health checks and Layer 4 power.
 A unique namespace is deployed for each HTTP protocol client.
 For example, you would configure the HTTP protocol clients as mail.contoso.com, mapi.contoso.com, and eas.contoso.com.

 This scenario provides per-protocol health checking while not requiring complex load-balancing logic.
 The load balancer uses Layer 4 and isn't configured to maintain session affinity.
-The load balancer configuration checks the health of the destination Mailbox servers in the load balancing pool.
+The load balancer configuration checks the health of the destination Mailbox servers in the load-balancing pool.
 In this setting, the health probes are configured to target the health of each virtual directory, as each virtual directory has a unique namespace.
 Because it's configured for Layer 4, the load balancer doesn't know the URL is being accessed, yet the result is as if it does know.
 Since health is per-protocol, if the health probe fails, only the affected client protocol is directed to another server.

 ## Load balancing and managed availability in Exchange Server

 Monitoring the available servers and services is key to high availability networks.
-Since some load balancing solutions have no knowledge of the target URL or the content of the request, this can introduce complexities for Exchange health probes.
+Since some load-balancing solutions have no knowledge of the target URL or the content of the request, this can introduce complexities for Exchange health probes.

 Exchange 2016 and Exchange 2019 include a built-in monitoring solution, known as Managed Availability.
 Managed availability, also known as Active Monitoring, or Local Active Monitoring, is the integration of built-in monitoring and recovery actions with the Exchange high availability platform.